For the Health of It, Kid Approved

 - Main Dishes/Soups/Sandwiches

-The finalist recipes were served to a taste panel composed of middle and high school students from local towns, representatives from the Massachusetts Department of Elementary and Secondary Education, the School Nutrition Association of Massachusetts, staff from JSI, and Framingham State College?s students in the course, Experimental Study of Food.
+The finalist recipes were served to a taste panel composed of middle and high school students from local towns, representatives from the Massachusetts Department of Elementary and Secondary Education, the School Nutrition Association of Massachusetts, staff from JSI, and Framingham State University's students in the course, Experimental Study of Food.
 The panel evaluated the food products on a variety of criteria including flavor, aroma, and appearance.
 Evaluation forms were statistically analyzed with the public school students? opinions given the most weight.

 - Pamela Aldrich, Pittsfield Public Schools,